luzritacco/Capstone/README.md

 [**The Knowledge House**](https://www.linkedin.com/school/theknowledgehouse/) Cybersecurity Fellowship's Phase 3 marks a vital stage in the journey of innovation and collaboration.
 It is a stage where the convergence of diverse talents and minds transcends the ordinary, fostering an environment where collective creativity thrives.
 This phase represents not merely a privilege but a cornerstone that solidifies the foundation of teamwork, empowering fellows to harness the power of unity in crafting impactful solutions.
 It stands as a testament to the belief that when a group of dedicated individuals unite, the potential for transformative change becomes limitless.
 The Knowledge House exemplifies an unwavering commitment to guiding fellows through a transformative process, equipping them with the skills and mindset necessary to thrive in the tech industry and beyond.

+For this capstone project, the team  goal is to implement a chatbot application on AWS in a secure and automated manner by leveraging a DevOps approach.
+Specifically, we aim to design and configure a secure automated CI/CD pipeline that integrates security measures throughout the entire application lifecycle.
+This will enable us to deliver a secure and reliable chatbot application faster by automating the integration of security practices into the development of the chatbot.

+The key objective is to successfully implement a chatbot development workflow that incorporates secure automated processes, which will be achieved through the implementation of a secure automated CI/CD pipeline.

   ![Screenshot 2024-05-27 003153](https://github.com/luzritacco/Capstone/assets/151267325/9694dc0b-2f4e-4078-bfce-f30ced83caf6)

 ![Screenshot 2024-05-27 004057](https://github.com/luzritacco/Capstone/assets/151267325/d4608c10-3435-41d1-8858-7a47db63de1d)